ta4j/ta4j-wiki/Indicators-Inventory.md

 | `org.ta4j.core.indicators.numeric` | **NumericIndicator** | Wraps a numeric expression (e.g. from indicator arithmetic) as an indicator. |

 **Short usage**
-- **What it is:** Variance, std dev, correlation, regression, z-score, growth rate; numeric combinators (binary/unary).
+- **What it is:** Variance, std dev, correlation, regression, z-score, growth rate; numeric combinators (binary/unary); sample/population mode selection via `SampleType`.
 - **Theory:** Statistics describe distribution and relationship between series; operations allow custom formulas.
 - **When to use:** Volatility (std dev), normalization (z-score), and composing indicators (Binary/Unary).
 - **When not to use:** When period is too short for stable statistics.